awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 # AWS Systems Manager Automation<a name="systems-manager-automation"></a>

-Systems Manager Automation simplifies common maintenance and deployment tasks of EC2 instances and other AWS resources\.
+Systems Manager Automation simplifies common maintenance and deployment tasks of Amazon EC2 instances and other AWS resources\.
 Automation enables you to do the following:
 + Build Automation workflows to configure and manage instances and AWS resources\.
 + Create custom workflows or use pre\-defined workflows maintained by AWS\.
 + Receive notifications about Automation tasks and workflows by using Amazon EventBridge\.
 + Monitor Automation progress and execution details by using the Amazon EC2 or the AWS Systems Manager console\.

-**Primary Components**
+**Primary components**
 AWS Systems Manager Automation uses the following components to run *automation workflows*\.